 (Originally written in 2005, presented with only minor changes because links have rotted in the decade-plus since.
-Yes, I still have the car.)
+We sold the car in 2020.)

 Last Wednesday, Liz’s sister Diane calls up and says “My company bought a table for the Affirmations Big Bash fundraising dinner.
 It goes for hundreds a plate, but my company has a couple of open seats.
 You want to go?”